María Sánchez (footballer): International career

 Sánchez was eligible to represent Mexico and the United States at the international level.

 In 2015, Sánchez's coach at Idaho State told her about a tryout for the Mexico women's national under-20 football team.
 She made the team and, after good performances, was named to join the senior Mexico women's national football team for the 2015 FIFA Women's World Cup.
 She was the second youngest player on the World Cup team.
 Sánchez played as a midfielder in one match, a loss to England, in the World Cup.

+Sánchez was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to won the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.

+Personal life

+In 2024, Sánchez appeared in the first season of The Offseason, a reality television series following a group of NWSL players training before the new season.